easarani/td_regression_rate/README.md

 ## A Look Into Touchdown Regression
-Analysis article, Code Samples, and Data from [airyads](https://airyards.com/).
+Analysis article, Code Samples, and Data from [airyards](https://airyards.com/).
 This exercises investigates NFL receiving data to determine touchdown regression rate to equip fantasy football players with a simple, yet powerful, tool in making executive roster decsisions.

+### Exploratory Data Analysis
+First portion of this investigation was to explore the [airyads] data and clean any null values.
+This step allows for accurate analysis and modeling.
+I combined years of data into a single dataframe and created a function to determine certain summary statistics. [airyards] already has readily usable data and very few NaN specific variables.
+After using `fillna()`, the concatanated dataframe was ready for analysis.

 ## Fall 2019 Data Analytics